bolderflight/invensense-imu/README.md

 ## Methods

-**Mpu9250()** Default construct, requires calling the *Config* method to setup the I2C or SPI bus and I2C address or SPI chip select pin.
+**Mpu9250()** Default constructor, requires calling the *Config* method to setup the I2C or SPI bus and I2C address or SPI chip select pin.

-**Mpu9250(i2c_t3 &ast;bus, uint8_t addr)** Creates a Mpu9250 object.
+**Mpu9250(i2c_t3 &ast;bus, I2cAddr addr)** Creates a Mpu9250 object.
 This constructor is used for the I2C communication interface.
 A pointer to the I2C bus object is passed along with the I2C address of the sensor.
-The address will be 0x68 if the AD0 pin is grounded and 0x69 if the AD0 pin is pulled high.
+The address will be I2C_ADDR_PRIM (0x68) if the AD0 pin is grounded and I2C_ADDR_SEC (0x69) if the AD0 pin is pulled high.

 ```C++
 Mpu9250 mpu9250(&Wire, 0x68);